Education - Training

 Educational Priorities to Strengthen Our Schools!

 My mother gave me a box of crayons when I was in 1st grade.
-It had only a few more crayons than the basic box of eight!
+It only had a few more crayons than the basic box of eight!

 The teacher had requested crayons and for a parent to purchase them.
 Perchance my mother purchased a bigger box for me with larger crayons.
 It was for a classroom project as I recall now.
 As to its purpose, I still wonder to this day.
 As for me, well, here is the rest of the story.